gemeofficial/gemeblog/blog/2025-11-20-can-you-compost-moldy-bread/index.md

 ### Quick Recap

-- Can you compost bread?
-Yes — even moldy bread.
+- Can you compost bread? **Yes — even moldy bread**.

-- Can bread be composted safely?
-Absolutely, especially in a GEME composter.
+- Can bread be composted safely? **Absolutely, especially in a GEME composter**.

-- Is moldy bread dangerous to eat?
-Yes, avoid it due to allergens and potential toxins.
+- Is moldy bread dangerous to eat? **Yes, avoid it due to allergens and potential toxins**.

 You’ll also learn why bread composts more reliably in a GEME composter, which uses active microorganisms to break it down fully.